CharSiu8/GRAYSON/README.md

 ## Overview

-**GRAYSON** is a RAG (Retrieval-Augmented Generation) chatbot I made for my brother in law who is currently doing a PhD.
-It is focused exclusively on **theology, philosophy, and biblical studies**.
+**GRAYSON** began as a a RAG (Retrieval-Augmented Generation) chatbot I made for for a client who is currently doing a PhD.
+It was origionally focused exclusively on **theology, philosophy, and biblical studies**.
 It helps researchers, students, and enthusiasts quickly locate and understand academic resources in these fields.
+The client's needs changed and GRAYSON became a live API system which directly incorporates the databases he frequents the most.

 ### The Problem